 Botox is an injectable drug containing a neurotoxin that inhibits muscle movements for months.
-Strategically placed Botox injections can provide long-term relief from muscle tension in your face leading to TMJ pain.
+Strategically placed injections can provide long-term relief from muscle tension in your face leading to TMJ pain.

 If teeth grinding contributes to your TMJ pain, Dr. Guinn might recommend a custom-fit night guard to prevent teeth grinding while you sleep.